lmssee/cli/ReadMe.md

 ### library ( component's home)

 The root directory of the component, which exposes the component to the outside through `index. ts`.
-The components are located in the `library` folder, and you can add new components by using the command `npx lmssee -c v`.
+The components are located in the `library` folder, and you can add new components by using the command `npx iccc -c v`.

-`The npx lmssee - c v` command will create a new component with the name you entered in the `src` directory (please follow the naming convention for new components, separate words with `-`), and automatically add exports to `library/src/index.ts`.
-If you want to overwrite the component after writing some code, you can overwrite it again by using the command `npx lmssee - c v<component name>`.
+The ` npx iccc - c v` command will create a new component with the name you entered in the `src` directory (please follow the naming convention for new components, separate words with `-`), and automatically add exports to `library/src/index.ts`.
+If you want to overwrite the component after writing some code, you can overwrite it again by using the command `npx iccc -c v <component name>`.

 ### static